villeverkkonen/openrsc-exp-tracker/README.md

 # OpenRSC experience tracker

+README and project still under construction

 Python backend does webscraping from [rsc.vet](https://rsc.vet/) hiscores once a day at midnight UTC time with Rocketry for every involved player and parses the received HTML by BeautifulSoup.
-Hiscores and Players are saved to SQLite database.
+Hiscores and Players are saved to PostgreSQL database.
 Svelte frontend receives the data through API call.

 ### [App in Heroku](https://openrsc-exp-tracker.herokuapp.com/)